 A testbed for future fuel-efficient civil transport and unmanned aircraft with slender, flexible wings has made its first flight at NASA's Dryden Flight Research Center at Edwards AFB, Calif.
 The X-56A Multi-Utility Technology Testbed (MUTT) has been built by Lockheed Martin Skunk Works for the U.S. Air Force Research Laboratory (AFRL) and NASA to test active aeroelastic control technologies for flutter suppression and gust-load alleviation.
 The 28 ft.-span, 480-lb. unmanned aircraft ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "X-56A Flies To Begin Active Flutter-Control Tests".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "X-56A Flies To Begin Active Flutter-Control Tests".

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.